openfaas/faas/CONTRIBUTING.md

 ### Copyright notice

+It is important to state that you retain copyright for your contributions, but agree to license them for usage by the project and author(s) under the MIT license.
+Git retains history of authorship, but we use a catch-all statement rather than individual names.

-Please add a Copyright notice to new files you add where this is not already present:
+Please add a Copyright notice to new files you add where this is not already present.

 ```
-// Copyright (c) OpenFaaS Project 2017.
+// Copyright (c) OpenFaaS Author(s) 2018.
 All rights reserved.
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.
 ```

 ### Sign your work

-> Note: all of the commits in your PR/Patch must be signed-off.
+> Note: every commits in your PR or Patch must be signed-off.

 The sign-off is a simple line at the end of the explanation for a patch.
 Your signature certifies that you wrote the patch or otherwise have the right to pass